WonderingGodling/My-Mind-Space/src/site/notes/Uni/Disease.md

 ### Treatment & Management Strategies
 #### Medications
 ##### Cholinesterase inhibitors
-- Acetylcholine is critical for encoding new memories and recalling stored memories.
-It plays a key role in areas of the brain such as the hippocampus (memory centre).
+- Acetylcholine is a neurotransmitter that encodes and recalls memories in the hippocampus.
 - Acetylcholine is an essential neurotransmitter.
  - Cholinesterase inhibitors, such as donepezil, rivastigmine, and galantamine, work by increasing the levels of acetylcholine.
-- Cholinesterase inhibitors are prescribed to combat the decreased levels of acetylcholine observed in AD.
+- Cholinesterase inhibitors combat the decreased levels of acetylcholine from AD.
-- These medications interfere with acetylcholinesterase, preventing it from breaking down acetylcholine
+- These medications prevent acetylcholinesterase from breaking down acetylcholine

 ##### Memantine
-- This medication works by regulating glutamate, another neurotransmitter in the brain.
+- Works by regulating the neurotransmitter glutamate
-- Memantine can help improve cognitive function (i.e., memory, attention, and reasoning skills)
+- Memantine helps improve cognitive function
-- It works by blocking the effects of excess glutamate (Excitation) in the brain.
-- Specifically, it binds to NMDA receptors, which are involved in glutamate signalling.
+- Binds to NMDA receptors, which are involved in glutamate signalling.
-- By blocking these receptors, memantine helps to reduce the overstimulation of  glutamate and protect nerve cells from further damage.
+- Blocking these receptors, helps to reduce the overstimulation of glutamate and protect nerve cells from further damage.

 ##### Aducanumab and Lecanemab
-- These are recently approved monoclonal antibodies that target amyloid plaques in the brain.
+- Recently approved  for early-stage AD monoclonal antibodies that target amyloid plaques in the brain to slow down cognitive declin
-- They are approved for early-stage AD and have shown some promise in slowing down cognitive decline.

 #### Non-pharmacological approaches
 ##### Cognitive stimulation therapy
-This involves engaging in activities that stimulate cognitive functions, such as memory, problem-solving, and language.
+Engaging in activities that stimulate cognitive functions, such as memory, problem-solving, and language.
 ##### Reminiscence therapy
-This involves discussing past experiences and memories, often using prompts like photos or music, to improve mood and well-being.
+Discussing past experiences and memories, often using prompts like photos or music, to improve mood and well-being.
 ##### Behavioural therapies
-These can help manage behavioural and psychological symptoms associated with Alzheimer's, such as agitation, anxiety, and depression.
+Helps manage behavioural and psychological symptoms associated with Alzheimer's, such as agitation, anxiety, and depression.
 ##### Lifestyle modifications
 Maintaining a healthy lifestyle with regular exercise, a balanced diet, and social engagement can also help support brain health and potentially slow down the progression of Alzheimer's.